Bouncing Back After a Job Loss: Realize Your Dream Career and Go for It!

 Come up with written goals that is based on your desired career path.
 List the items, in order, needed to get the position you are going for.
 Writing them down makes them real and gives you visual reminders of your goals to keep you on target.

 I want to stress the fact that you are writing down actual goals and not just dreams.
 It is the important that you know the difference between a goal and a dream.
 Goals are specific.
-They list not only items you hope to reach, but goals also include how and when you will reach the desired goal.
+They list not only items you hope to reach, but how and when you will reach the desired goal.
 It is a waste of time writing down goals if you aren’t specific on how and when you are going to reach them.
-Goals that are not specific are just dreams and chances are, if they are not specific enough they will never happen.
+Goals that are not specific are just dreams.
+There is a good chance if they are not specific enough, your dream will never happen.

 While it’s good to set goals that will stretch you a little bit, make sure they are realistic and attainable.
 A person in an entry level position, shouldn’t expect to immediately be promoted as a CEO because they are not experienced.
 Do in fact, break down your goals into more digestible bites so that are more realistic and attainable.